Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] They allow frequent validation of the unit of software being worked on, ensuring it remains in a potentially shippable state.
 - [x] The build process is clearly defined and scripted, making it easy consistent and repeatable.
 - [ ] They eliminate the need for Build Engineers.
-- [x] They ensure your product remains bug free.
+- [x] They ensure your Product remains bug free.
 - [ ] They support continuous integration.

 _[⬆ Back to Top](#table-of-contents)_